fiksn/kubestart/README.md

 kubectl certificate approve name
 ```

 only afterwards the controller will sign.
+Besides the admin should of course also give proper permissions / create role bindings ([example](./binding.yaml)).